4ForIn/myWords/README.md

 The reason I have used many packages is only to learn more.
 The project includes:
-redux, firebase, sqlFlite, google_sign_in, and others.
+redux, firebase, sqlfLite, google_sign_in, and others.

 ## Getting Started